Musare/MusareReact/README.md

    * Docker ToolBox: The output of `docker-machine ip default`

-####Non-docker
+#### Non-docker

 Steps 1-4 are things you only have to do once.
 The steps to start servers follow.

-1. In the main folder, create a folder called `.database`
+1. In the root folder, create a folder called `.database`

-2. Create a file called `startMongo.cmd` in the main folder with the contents:
+2. Create a file called `startMongo.cmd` in the root folder with the contents:

 		"C:\Program Files\MongoDB\Server\3.2\bin\mongod.exe" --dbpath "D:\Programming\HTML\MusareNode\.database"